rupertnash/PyPhi/README.md

 - Recent Python installed on that system;
   tested with the Anaconda distribution.

-- Intel Composer XE 2013 SP1 installed with MKL and MPI support in `/opt/intel/composer_xe_2013_sp1/`.
+- Intel Composer XE - the path to the MKL libraries must be added in numpy/site.cfg

 - A Xeon Phi coprocessor for testing (not needed for compilation itself.)